SarntRoos/ModPad/myapps/README.md

 # ModPad

-ModPad is a simple, open-source text editor application built using Python and `customtkinter`.
-It provides a clean and modern interface for creating and editing text files.
+ModPad is a simple, open-source notepad application built using Python and `customtkinter`.
+It provides a clean and modern interface for creating text files.

 ## Features